Style & Appearance

 For reasons that I’ll explore in the formality section, I opted for tan leather.
 However, they’re also available in brown, black, and a reddish bordeaux.

 The shoes evoke a warm chestnut hue with a subtle burnished finish on the toe and heel.
 The eyelets feature brass rings on the inside and the Blake construction can be seen across the upper sole.

-Meanwhile, the vegetable tanned leather heel has a woody texture and the sole is a lovely slab of uncoloured leather stamped with the brand’s statement.
+Meanwhile, the vegetable-tanned leather heel has a woody texture and the sole is a lovely slab of uncolored leather stamped with the brand’s statement.

 For my first pair of wholecuts, I’m delighted with the finish and I confess that the quality is much higher than I expected.

 One of the benefits of the Blake stitch construction is the short break-in time required to experience the full comfort of Beckett Simonon’s shoes.
 I was particularly appreciative of this characteristic as I first wore them on a day out in Paris.

 Initially, I was a little weary of sporting new shoes for a full day in the City of Lights.
 However, my mind was soon put at ease within the first few hours.